aligg/Reactive-Animals/README.md

 # Reactive Animals

 ### TL:DR ###
 A simple web app built with React to randomly generate pictures of cute animals and toggle to a new one on-click.
 Extra features thrown in for the purpose of learning and miaus.
+This is a project I made within the first week of learning React, before I began to use React full-time at work.

 ### Home ###
 The main page looks like this: